atrosekta/rust-electrical-wiki/content/rf.md

 - This is a hand held tool and will send a RF signal as long as the button is pressed
-- This tool takes no damage
+- This tool takes 0.5 damage when changing frequencies
 - Frequency can be changed by holding Right Click while holding it.

 ---